AmiyahO/EcoVerse/README.md

 | Streak at-risk alert | Daily at user-chosen time | Off |
 | Missed challenge nudge | One-shot on first app open of new week if prior week had joined-but-incomplete challenges | Automatic |

+All notification titles and bodies are **plain text** (no emoji).
+Visual identity in the notification shade is provided by the Android channel `lightColor: '#4CAF50'` and the app's notification icon asset — not by text content.

 ### Settings integration

 Notification preferences are stored in `AsyncStorage` under the key `'notifSettings'` as a JSON object matching `NotifSettings`.
 Any toggle or time change in Settings calls `applyNotifSettings()`, which cancels all scheduled notifications and reschedules them from scratch.